-Jenn Breisacher: I mean, if it’s not an end of unit assessment, standardized, something, it’s not a big deal.
+Jenn Breisacher: I mean, if it’s not an end-of-unit assessment, standardized, something, it’s not a big deal.
 As the teacher, you can throw a grade out and say, you know what, never mind.

 Christi Hartley: Never mind.
-Well, and I don’t know that I would have done that without all the class this summer.
+Well, and I don’t know that I would have done that without all the classes this summer.
 I don’t know that I would have been able to say, huh big deal.

 Jenn Breisacher: Right.
 It’s a mindset shift.
 It’s all a mindset shift.

 Christi Hartley: And it’s not all there yet.
 Let me tell you, that’s what I am saying.
 It’s not totally shifted yet, but it is coming along very strongly at this point.

 Jenn Breisacher: Just like I said with the kids, your brain will buy in a little bit more, a little bit more, and the next thing you know, you’re going to be like, oh, let’s just try this.

 Christi Hartley: That’s kind of where I am.
 I’m getting to that point.
 Let’s try it and see if it works.
 We’ve just finished some pre-standardized testing, whatever, that everyone thinks that you continue to have to do during all this.
 I think, really, what assessment is going to make any big difference right now.
 Supposedly formatted, they haven’t been in school since March.
 Do you know what I mean?
 Just things they haven’t done, but I did them and I actually was not disappointed in my results.